sseefried/lambdalog/drafts/docker-build-scripts.markdown

 that files and directories of separate file systems are layered on top of each other forming a single coherent file system.
 This is done in a hierarchical manner.
 If a file appears in two filesystems the one further up the hierarchy will be the one presented.
-(The version of the file further down the hierarchy is there, unchanged.)
+(The version of the file further down the hierarchy is there, unchanged, but invisible.)

 Docker calls each filesystem in the union mount a [layer](https://docs.docker.com/terms/layer).
 The upshot of using this technology is that it implements snapshots as a side effect.